Brand foundation: Your building blocks for business success

 3. Take the time it needs

 When a new brand idea forms, you want to introduce it to the market as quickly as possible.
 However, brand foundations need to be properly executed and can, therefore, take time to form.
-It is well worth spending additional time in the beginning to ensure your brand strategy, philosophy and identity are watertight, so you can properly execute on what you promise.
+It is well worth spending additional time in the beginning to ensure your identity are watertight, so you can properly execute on what you promise.

 Any architect will say that the design of the foundations is the most important feature of the structure.
 It is the same with your brand foundation.